CMSgov/bluebutton-site-static/_pages/developers.md

 "refresh_token": "wDimPGoA8vwXP51kie71vpsy9l17HN"
 }
 ~~~
+Applications in the "10 hours" access category do not receive a refresh token in the BB2.0 token response.
 #### Exchange refresh token for new access token

 Access tokens expire after 10 hours.
 You can't use an expired access token to access data.
 To access data after an access token expires, request a new access token using a refresh token.
+Refresh tokens are available to applications in the "13 months" and "Research" access duration categories.

 You can use a refresh token at any time in your application's workflow, even before an access token expires.